vanillaes/computer-science/README.md

 # Computer Science

 Algorithms and data structures are essential foundations if you ever want to advance in the professional development world.
-The goal of this library is to provide a moderm Javascript specific reference to study and experiment with a wide range of general purpose algorithms and data structures.
+The goal of this library is to provide a modern Javascript specific reference to study and experiment with a wide range of general purpose algorithms and data structures.
 This is by-no-means the first JS lib of its kind but it is the first that is 100% dedicated to using modern JS practices and patterns.

 ## Modern Javascript